DavidOut03/GodKits/README.md

 - godkits.bypasscooldown: Have the permission to bypass the kit cooldown.

 If you find bugs or you have features you want to have in the plugin contact me (y).

+Copyright ©
+This project was built by David Out for his own experience.
+You are 100% allowed to use this project for both personal and commercial purposes, but you can NOT CLAIM it as your own.
+If you are going to use the code or the design of this project for your own or commercial purposes give the credit to David Out, this is highly appreciated!

 ## Contact:
 E-Mail: davidoutdeveloper@gmail.com